aram-wiencke/course/README.md

-# course
+# Software Engineering Course
-This repository contains courses about different topics for software engineering
+This repository contains courses about different topics for software engineering.
+It aims to provide a short introduction to topics in order to give the reader an overview.